Strategy from 2015-2025

 - and our Quality Assurance and Improvement Processes for Learning and Teaching

-While the University Council, Vice-Chancellor, Academic Board, Deputy Vice-Chancellor (Academic), Pro Vice-Chancellor (Education), Faculties, Schools and Divisions each play particular roles in realising the University's learning and teaching strategic goals and priorities, this is a collective responsibility of all staff.
+While the University Council, Vice-Chancellor, Academic Board, Deputy Vice-Chancellor Academic, Pro Vice-Chancellor Education & Student Experience, Faculties, Schools and Divisions each play particular roles in realising the University's learning and teaching strategic goals and priorities, this is a collective responsibility of all staff.
 (See Governance of Learning and Teaching.